EyasuTeshome/shifttracker/interview-prep/create-the-first-draft-of-your-resume.md

 ## Description

 In this project, we'll be walking you step by step through the process of building a resume designed to highlight your achievements and catch a hiring manager's eye.
 This will be your first draft, so don't worry about getting it perfect this round.
 Get your  first draft out there, and then you will get feedback you can use to improve it.

+**IMPORTANT NOTE: Please submit this first draft by Wednesday evening latest so reviewers have enough time to give you feedback.**

 ### Why is a strong resume so important?